MajorCooke/Doom4Doom/Docs/Readme.txt

 Dehacked/BEX Patch      : No
 Demos                   : No
-Other                   : A plethora of (G)ZDoom specific lumps Other files required    : D4DResources.pk3 (DO NOT LOAD THIS FILE MANUALLY.)
+Other                   : A plethora of (G)ZDoom specific lumps Other files required    : MC_Utility.pk3 (or MC_Utility-master.zip if github)
-							Make sure this is in the same directory as D4D.pk3 OR Doom4Doom.zip.
-							Do NOT add D4DResources to the launcher list!
+						  D4DResources.pk3 (or Doom4DoomResources.zip)
 							Load either D4D.pk3 or Doom4Doom.zip, NOT BOTH.

 ===========================================================================